philc/book-notes/why we sleep - matthew walker.md

   * "From a prescription written long ago in our ancestral genetic code, the practice of natural biphasic sleep, and a healthy diet, appear to be the keys to a long-sustained life."
     * Argues that there's a measurable, decreased risk of heart disease in enclaves of Greece where siestas still happen.
-Why do kids stop napping?
-Would they take a siesta if they had less stimulation?
+I wonder why do kids stop napping -- would they take a siesta if they had less stimulation?
   * (There's a lot of wishful evolutionary speculation in this chapter)
   * Argues that our intensity of sleep, i.e. the proportion of REM sleep, is what enables us to be intelligent and socially complex, when compared to other animals.